WiseVoter/wisevoter/site/politicians/_posts/2013-12-18-h-d-kumara-swamy.md

 crime-record:
   - crime: accussed
     ipc: 500
-    details: Criminal Complaint For Defamation for Made Paper Statement
+    details: "Criminal Complaint For Defamation for Made Paper Statement"
   - crime: accussed
     ipc:
-    details: 126 R.P Act 1951 Violating Model Code of Conduct By Conduction Public Meetion, The Court JMFC At Devadurga, Case No 88/2008 Special CC No 208/2008, Date 09-07-2008, The Said Case is Pending Before The JMFC at Devadurga
+    details: "126 R.P Act 1951 Violating Model Code of Conduct By Conduction Public Meetion, The Court JMFC At Devadurga, Case No 88/2008 Special CC No 208/2008, Date 09-07-2008, The Said Case is Pending Before The JMFC at Devadurga"
   - crime: accussed
     ipc: 295(A),  298,  504
-    details: The Court 8th Addi CMM Bangalore Case No 19713/2007 CC No 19426/2008 Date 14.10.2008, Criminal Petition No 976/2009 Before Honourable High Cout OF Karnataka And The Same Is Pending
+    details: "The Court 8th Addi CMM Bangalore Case No 19713/2007 CC No 19426/2008 Date 14.10.2008, Criminal Petition No 976/2009 Before Honourable High Cout OF Karnataka And The Same Is Pending"

 date: 2014-01-28
 version: 0.0.5